 Minnesota State Arts Board

-Operating Support is a grant program that provides general support to high quality, established arts organizations that produce, present, or exhibit works of art; to organizations that provide a broad range of services to artists; and to community arts schools and conservatories that make arts learning available to Minnesotans of all ages and abilities.
+Operating Support provides general support to high quality, established arts organizations that produce, present, or exhibit works of art; to organizations that provide a broad range of services to artists; and to community arts schools and conservatories that make arts learning available to Minnesotans of all ages and abilities.

 The program recognizes that organizations with an established record of programmatic service and administrative stability should have access to funds to support their organizational goals and objectives, and to maintain their ongoing programs, services, and facilities without special emphasis on new initiatives as justification for funding.

-By ensuring that sufficient resources are available to sustain the arts and arts organizations, the Operating Support program is dedicated to achieving the following Arts Board long-term strategic outcomes:
+Program Outcomes: By ensuring that sufficient resources as available to sustain the arts and arts organizations, the Operating Support program is dedicated to achieving the following Arts Board long-term strategic outcomes:

 GrantWatch ID#: 136384

-- The Operating Support grant program uses a four-year grant cycle.
-The board will make a commitment to provide annual grants for a four-year period.
+The Operating Support grant program uses a four-year grant cycle.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.